mozilla/legal-docs/en/subscription_services_tos.md

 __Firefox Relay__ allows you to keep your primary email address and phone number safe and private by making masks for your email address and phone number that allow you to send and receive emails, calls, and texts without revealing your actual contact information.

-__Firefox Monitor__ can monitor to see if any of your accounts have been in known data breaches.
-See [Firefox Monitor Terms and Privacy](https://www.mozilla.org/privacy/firefox-monitor/).
+__Mozilla Monitor__ can monitor to see if any of your accounts have been in known data breaches.
+See [Mozilla Monitor Terms and Privacy](https://www.mozilla.org/privacy/firefox-monitor/).

 __Mozilla Monitor__ scans to see if your passwords, phone numbers, or other personal information have been leaked in a known data breach, and helps you take steps to remove you data from data brokers.